kyma-project/community/guidelines/content-guidelines/03-documentation-toggle.md

 Follow these rules when inserting toggles in documents:

-* Toggles belonging to one group must start with the `<div tabs name="{toggle-name}">` tag and end with the `</div>` tag, where **name** is a distinctive ID of a specific toggle used for linking.
+* Toggles belonging to one set must start with the `<div tabs name="{toggle-name}">` tag and end with the `</div>` tag, where **name** is a distinctive ID of a specific toggle used for linking.
 It can be any name describing the content of the documentation toggle.

-See an example:
+See the example:

 ```markdown
 <div tabs name="installation">
 {toggle content}